aibolem/RAMDanceToolkitwiki/RAM-API-Reference-Core.md

 -->

-And ramBaseApp provides some more functions.
+ramBaseApp provides another function for drawing a base floor for the actors to "dance" on.

 ---